JMcbeath1966/Simply-Weather/readme.md

   The first correction was to change single quotation marks to double quotation marks which has been corrected - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/jslint-test1-sw.png)
   - Second issue resolved was trailing spaces between lines of code.
 Removed as required - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/jslint-test2-sw.png)
   - Third issue was trailing spaces at the end of code lines - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/jslint-test3-sw.png)
-  - Issue four was correcting the message (Wrap the parameter before '=>' in parens.) - The weather variable had no parethesis, and whilst this had seemingly no impact on performance, this has been corrected with the parenthesis applied correctly around the variable - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/jslint-test4-sw.png)
+  - Issue four was correcting the message (Wrap the parameter before '=>' in parens.) - The weather variable had no parethesis, and whilst this had seemingly no impact on performance, the error still shows.
+I have tried to use StackOverflow and ESLint sites to correct this but as performance is not impacted in the use of the site I decided to make no amendments to the script.js code - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/jslint-test4-sw.png)

 ## Further Testing 🔥